Identifying Best Candidates for Busbar Splitting: Introduction and motivation

 \section{Introduction and motivation}

 With the increasing urgency to decrease global CO$_{2}$ emissions, societies are becoming increasingly electrified.
 As a result, electricity demand is projected to increase significantly \cite{IEA_2023}.
 However, due to the limited transmission capacity and the distributed nature of newly-installed renewable energy sources (RES) capacity~\cite{IRENA}, power systems worldwide are facing increasing congestion~\cite{IEA_2023}.
-In both Europe~\cite{ACER_congestion} and the US~\cite{Congestion_US}, congestion costs have seen a substantial increase in the last years, reaching e.g. 2.774 bn€ in 2024 in Germany~\cite{SMARD}, and 8-13.5 bn\$ in 2022 and 2023 for all the US Independent System Operators~\cite{Congestion_US}.
-Currently, power grids are considered an important bottleneck for a carbon-free society, as the deployment of RES requires additional transmission capacity~\cite{IEA_2023} and significant RES curtailment will take place without effective grid expansion projects~\cite{JRC_2024}.
+In both Europe~\cite{ACER_congestion} and the US~\cite{Congestion_US_24,Congestion_US_25}, congestion costs have seen a substantial increase in recent years, reaching e.g. 2.774 bn€ in 2024 in Germany~\cite{SMARD}, and 13.5-8.33 bn\$ in 2023 and 2024 for all the US Independent System Operators~\cite{Congestion_US_24,Congestion_US_25}.
+Currently, power grids are considered an important bottleneck for a carbon-free society, and the deployment of RES requires additional transmission capacity~\cite{IEA_2023}.
+Significant RES curtailment will take place without effective grid expansion projects aimed to increase the grid transmission capacity~\cite{JRC_2024}.
 At the same time, expanding the grid requires worldwide investments in the range of hundreds of billions~€/\$ per year~\cite{IEA_commentary}.
 Besides economic reasons, grid expansion projects are often delayed due to technical (supply chain issues, lack of workforce, lack of manufacturing capacity, bottlenecks with critical elements, etc.~\cite{IEA_2025_constraints}) and non-technical (public opposition~\cite{NEUKIRCH_Grid_acceptance}) issues.
-Because of all these reasons, system operators aim to maximize the transmission capacity in the existing grid and reduce congestion.
-Congestion management actions such as power flow control can be performed with phase-shifting transformers and high-voltage direct current links.
+Because of all these reasons, system operators are currently aiming to maximize the transmission capacity in the existing grid to reduce existing congestion.
+For example, congestion management actions such as power flow control can be performed, among the others, with phase-shifting transformers and high-voltage direct current links.
 A broader term to describe these technologies is ``grid-enhancing technologies''~\cite{MIRZAPOUR2024110304}, which also includes flexible AC transmission technologies and dynamic line rating.
 Although the attention surrounding these technologies is increasing~\cite{EPRI}, in Europe, they are still primarily applied to maximize cross-border flows, while additional costly remedial measures are employed to address internal grid congestion.